vudala/super_mario/README.md

 - https://www.spriters-resource.com/fullview/27520/
 - https://www.vectorstock.com/royalty-free-vector/pixel-art-style-set-different-texture-vector-23823354

-Some sprites were taken from the original game and edited to to game theme.
+Some sprites were taken from the original game and edited to the game theme.
 The other animations and sprites were made by me.